MattJTrueblood/Allies_RL_Prototype/gdd.md

 ## Overview

-Allies_RL (name pending) is a a fantasy anime themed roguelike.
-The core mechanic is a focus on gathering allies.
-Each ally will be a full character with dialogue, individual traits, and gameplay progression.
+MIRACLE is a a fantasy anime-themed dungeon-crawl roguelike.
+The core mechanic is a focus on gathering a harem of allies/romantic interests and stringing them along just enough so that they don't kill each other out of jealousy.

 ### Allies

-#### Introductions:
+#### How to acquire:

 1) Start with one (you get to choose 1 thing to bring with you, you can bring your imouto if you want)